The Antarctica footwear you take on your trip is very important.

 In this detailed article we discuss the key characteristics to look for in a pair of Antarctica boots and thermal socks, as well as provide our own personal recommendations.

 The first key point to note is that standard hiking boots are not suitable for Antarctic conditions.
 You will need to purchase specific cold weather Antarctica footwear, often called Bunny boots or Mukluks.
+The second key point is that most Antarctic operators will provide you with the necessary footwear for shore landings.
+You should only need to bring your standard footwear to wear around the ship if this is the case.
+However, some guests still prefer to bring their own boots to make sure they get the perfect fit.

 Proper Antarctica footwear will have very thick rubber or synthetic soles, a good layer of insulation (often removable), soft uppers and thick insulated insoles to prevent heat loss from the underfoot snow and ice.
 Your Antarctica footwear should have a solid and quick lacing system with flexible uppers that allow you to get the boots on whilst wearing several pairs of socks.